blackwoodseven/aws-codepipeline-notifications/README.md

 # aws-codepipeline-notifications

-This is a simple plugin that checks the results of the AWS pipeline processes and displays them as desktop notification -- NOT A PRODUCT FROM AWS, USE AT YOUR OWN EXPENSE.
+This is a chrome extension that checks the state of AWS code pipelines and displays them.
+When a code pipeline stage state changes desktop notifications are shown -- NOT A PRODUCT FROM AWS ITSELF, USE AT YOUR OWN EXPENSE.

 How to install?
 ---------------